|Biome refers to the community of plants and animals that occur naturally in an area, often sharing common characteristics specific to that area.|

-Biome, also known as a major life zone, is an area that includes communities of plants and animals with similar life events and environment.
-It is the largest geographic biotic unit that includes various communities which is named after the dominant vegetation like grasslands or forests.
-Aspects like the temperature, soil, and water helps us figure out the kind of life that exists in a biome.
+Biome, also known as a major life zone, is an area that includes communities of plants and animals that have a common adaptation to that particular environment.
+It is the largest geographic biotic unit that includes various communities which are named after the dominant features of that region – like grasslands, deserts or forests.
+Aspects like the temperature, soil, and water help us to identify the kind of life that exists in a biome.

-Biomes can be classified into three types namely terrestrial or land biomes, freshwater biomes and marine biomes.
-Terrestrial biomes include grasslands, desserts, tropical forests etc. Freshwater biomes include polar freshwaters, large lakes, tropical coastal rivers etc. Marine biomes include continental shelf, tropical coral, kelp forest, etc.
+Biomes can be classified into three types, namely terrestrial, freshwater biomes and marine biomes.
+Terrestrial biomes include grasslands, deserts, tropical forests.
+Freshwater biomes include polar freshwaters, large lakes, tropical and sub-tropical coastal rivers, temperate coastal rivers and much more.
+Marine biomes include continental shelves, tropical coral, and kelp forests.

 Frequently Asked Questions on Biome Definition